noobDevelopers/Eagle-AI-GUI/README.md

 <br>

 ## Intended audience
-  This application is made for learners to visualize how changing different hyper-parameters could affect accuracy of your model.
+  This application is made for learners to visualize how changing different hyper-parameters could affect accuracy of the model.
   This applications is can also be used for selecting the base model of a large project

 ## Installation